awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 + You can only import your data to a new DB instance, not an existing DB instance\.
 + You must use Percona XtraBackup to create the backup of your on\-premises database\.
 + You can't migrate from a source database that has tables defined outside of the default MySQL data directory\.
-+ You can't import a MySQL 5\.5 or 8\.0 database\.
++ You can't import a MySQL 5\.5 database\.
-+ You can't import an on\-premises MySQL 5\.6 database to an Amazon RDS MySQL 5\.7 or 8\.0 database\.
++ You can't import an on\-premises MySQL database from one major version to another\.
+For example, you can't import a MySQL 5\.6 database to an Amazon RDS MySQL 5\.7 or 8\.0 database\.
+Similarly, you can't import a MySQL 5\.7 database to an Amazon RDS MySQL 8\.0 database\.
 You can upgrade your DB instance after you complete the import\.
 + You can't restore databases larger than the maximum database size supported by Amazon RDS for MySQL\.
 For more information about storage limits, see [General Purpose SSD Storage](CHAP_Storage.md#Concepts.Storage.GeneralSSD) and [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.
 + You can't restore from an encrypted source database, but you can restore to an encrypted Amazon RDS DB instance\.
 + You can't restore from an encrypted backup in the Amazon S3 bucket\.
 + You can't restore from an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.
 + Importing from Amazon S3 is not supported on the db\.t2\.micro DB instance class\.
-However, you can restore to a different DB instance class, and then change the instance class later\.
+However, you can restore to a different DB instance class, and change the DB instance class later\.
 For more information about instance classes, see [Hardware Specifications for DB Instance Classes ](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
 + Amazon S3 limits the size of a file uploaded to an Amazon S3 bucket to 5 TB\.
 If a backup file exceeds 5 TB, then you must split the backup file into smaller files\.
 + When you restore the database, the backup is copied and then extracted on your DB instance\.
 Therefore, provision storage space for your DB instance that is equal to or greater than the sum of the backup size, plus the original database's size on disk\.
 + Amazon RDS limits the number of files uploaded to an Amazon S3 bucket to 1 million\.
-If the backup data for your database, including all full and incremental backups, exceeds 1 million files, use a tarball \(\.tar\.gz\) file to store full and incremental backup files in the Amazon S3 bucket\.
+If the backup data for your database, including all full and incremental backups, exceeds 1 million files, use a Gzip \(\.gz\), tar \(\.tar\.gz\), or Percona xbstream \(\.xbstream\) file to store full and incremental backup files in the Amazon S3 bucket\.
+Percona XtraBackup 8\.0 only supports Percona xbstream for compression\.
 + User accounts are not imported automatically\.
 Save your user accounts from your source database and add them to your new DB instance later\.
 + Functions are not imported automatically\.
 Save your functions from your source database and add them to your new DB instance later\.
 + Stored procedures are not imported automatically\.
 Save your stored procedures from your source database and add them to your new DB instance later\.